The Value of Reward Lookahead in Reinforcement Learning

 When all rewards are observed before the interaction starts, each instantiation of the reward is equivalent to an RL problem with \emph{known deterministic} rewards.
 In particular, the optimal policy given the reward is Markovian, and using the value formulation in \Cref{eq: value as occupancy}, we have

-At first glance, this bound seems extremely crude -- the agent optimally navigates to each state and collects its expected reward.
-Yet, at a second glance, it gives a clear intuition on the worst-case distribution; a situation where only one reward is realized in every episode, and a full lookahead agent could optimally navigate to collect it.
+At first glance, this bound seems extremely crude -- the agent optimally navigates to collect all the expected rewards.
+Yet, at a second glance, it gives intuition on the worst-case distribution: a situation where only one reward at a single state is realized in every episode.
+Then, full lookahead agents can optimally navigate to this state and still collect all the realized rewards.
 While we cannot fully enforce a single reward realization (due to the independence of rewards in different timesteps), we can approximate this behavior by focusing on \emph{long-shot} distributions \citep{hill1981ratio}. \begin{definition} Rewards have long-shot distributions with parameter $\epsilon\in(0,1)$ and expectation $r$ if